Walker Cooper

-William Walker Cooper (January 8, 1915 – April 11, 1991) was an American professional baseball player and manager.
+William Walker Cooper (January 8, 1915 – April 11, 1991) was an American professional baseball catcher and manager.
 He played in Major League Baseball as a catcher from 1940 to 1957, most notably as a member of the St. Louis Cardinals with whom he won two World Series championships.
 An eight-time All-Star, Cooper was known as one of the top catchers in baseball during the 1940s and early 1950s.
 His elder brother Mort Cooper, also played in Major League Baseball as a pitcher.

 Professional career

 A native of Atherton, Missouri, Cooper was a solid defensive catcher as well as a strong hitter, making the National League All-Star team every year from 1942 to 1950.
 After being stuck in the Cardinals' talent-rich farm system in the late 1930s, he finally broke in with the team in late 1940 at age 25 (and reportedly complained to umpire Beans Reardon about the first pitch he saw); but a broken collarbone limited his play to 68 games in 1941.
 On August 30 of that year, Cooper caught Lon Warneke's no-hitter.
 In 1942 he batted .281, finishing among the National League's top ten players in slugging, doubles and triples as St. Louis won the pennant by two games; brother Mort won the Most Valuable Player Award.
 Batting fifth, he hit .286 in the World Series against the defending champion New York Yankees, driving in the winning run in Game 4 and scoring the winning run on Whitey Kurowski's home run in the ninth inning of the final Game 5; he then picked Joe Gordon off second base with no outs in the bottom of the ninth inning, as the team earned its first title in eight years.